splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 * 8 GB RAM, 2 cores

-Set up a new private location
+Set up a new Private location
 ===============================

-Follow these steps to set up a new private location:
+Follow these steps to set up a new Private location:

 1. Select the settings gear icon > :guilabel:`Private locations`.
 2. Select :guilabel:`+ Add` > and add a name.
 3. Follow the steps in the wizard to set up your runner.
-4. Save your private location.
+4. Save your Private location.

 What you can do with your Private location ID